Coca-Cola Europacific Partners

-Coca-Cola Europacific Partners plc, also known as CCEP, is a British multinational bottling company operating as world's largest independent Coca-Cola bottler by net revenue.
-Involved in the marketing, production, and distribution of Coca-Cola products, and other drinks such as Capri-Sun, Monster and Relentless, CCEP is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+Coca-Cola Europacific Partners plc, also known as CCEP, is a multinational bottling company headquartered in the United Kingdom.
+It is the world's largest independent Coca-Cola bottler by net revenue and operates in 31 markets globally.

+CCEP is listed on the London Stock Exchange, is a member of the FTSE 100 Index and is also traded on the Nasdaq stock exchange in the United States.
+CCEP shares are also available on Euronext Amsterdam and the Spanish Stock Exchange.

-Formerly known as Coca-Cola European Partners (2016–2021), the company formed as a merger of the three main bottling companies for The Coca-Cola Company in Western Europe.
-In 2021 it acquired with Australian bottling company Coca-Cola Amatil to form Coca-Cola Europacific Partners.
+Formerly known as Coca-Cola European Partners (2016–2021), the company was formed as a merger of the three main bottling companies for The Coca-Cola Company in Western Europe.
+In 2021 it acquired Australian bottling company Coca-Cola Amatil to form Coca-Cola Europacific Partners.

-Overview
+History

-The company was formed as Coca-Cola European Partners on 28 May 2016 as a result of the combination of the three main bottling companies for The Coca-Cola Company in Western Europe: Coca-Cola Enterprises, Coca-Cola Iberian Partners, S.A. and Coca-Cola Erfrischungsgetränke AG.
-The combination created the world's largest independent Coca-Cola bottler based on net revenues and was estimated to result in a savings of between $350 million and $375 million within three years of the merger.
+The company was formed as Coca-Cola European Partners on 28 May 2016 as a result of the combination of the three main bottling companies for The Coca-Cola Company in Western Europe: Coca-Cola Enterprises, Coca-Cola Iberian Partners S.A.U. and Coca-Cola Erfrischungsgetränke GmbH.
+The combination created the world's largest independent Coca-Cola bottler based on net revenues.
+The company reported revenue of €20.4 billion in 2024.

 The company was first listed on the London Stock Exchange in March 2019, with shares being traded in euros.

 Following the acquisition of Australian bottling company Coca-Cola Amatil, the company changed its name from Coca-Cola European Partners to Coca-Cola Europacific Partners on 10 May 2021.

 In December 2022, the company bought the naming rights to Erebus Motorsport in the Supercars Championship.
-The team competed under the name Coca-Cola Racing by Erebus for the 2023 and 2024 seasons.
+The team competed under the name Coca-Cola Racing by Erebus for the 2023 season.
+CCEP ended the partnership on 5 February 2024, before the start of the 2024 season.

-On 23 February 2024, Philippine-based Aboitiz Equity Ventures Inc. (AEV) announced that it has jointly acquired Coca-Cola Beverages Philippines Inc. together with Coca-Cola Europacific Partners (CCEP) for $1.8 billion on a debt-free, cash-free basis.
-CCEP will hold a 60% stake, while Aboitiz Equity Ventures will take up the remaining 40% stake.
+On 23 February 2024, Philippine-based Aboitiz Equity Ventures Inc. (AEV) announced that it had jointly acquired Coca-Cola Beverages Philippines Inc. together with Coca-Cola Europacific Partners (CCEP) for $1.8 billion on a debt-free, cash-free basis.
+CCEP acquired a 60% stake, while Aboitiz Equity Ventures acquired the remaining 40%.

+Business operations

+In 2025, CCEP operated in 31 markets across Europe, Australia, the Pacific, Indonesia and the Philippines, with 85 production facilities.
+The company manufactures, distributes and sells a portfolio that includes global brands such as Coca‑Cola, Sprite, Fanta and Monster, as well as local brands including Mezzo Mix, Urge and L&P. According to its annual reporting, more than 90% of the drinks it sells are produced in the country where they are consumed.